OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-    >**Optional**: this is a good time to test the "add symbol" function of your add-in
+    >Note: This is a good time to test the **add symbol** function of your add-in.

-1. Return to **/src/utils/excelTableUtil.ts** and add functions for **getColumnData** and **deleteRow**. getColumnData gets values for a column in the Excel table so a row can be identified for update or delete. deleteRow deletes a row in the Excel table based on it's index.
+1. Return to **/src/utils/excelTableUtil.ts** and add functions for `getColumnData` and `deleteRow`. `getColumnData` gets values for a column in the Excel table so a row can be identified for update or delete. `deleteRow` deletes a row in the Excel table based on it's index.

     ````typescript
     // Gets data for a specific named column getColumnData = async (column:string) => {
         return new Promise(async (resolve, reject) => {
             this.ensureTable(false).then(async (tableRef:Excel.Table) => {
                 if (tableRef == null)
                     resolve([]);